 The list is actually shorter for the Epic 4G Touch, with only two things in the OTA: it adds Sprint's Connection Optimizer, and brings some security updates.
 Read More

 Update: The ever-vigilant evleaks has leaked some press-quality shots of the Flash, and wow is the back of this thing ever ugly:

 We had some internal documents regarding the upcoming Sprint Flash, a mid-range Android 4.0 handset by ZTE, leak yesterday.
-Today, we've got some actual pictures of the phone itself, which has a front fascia that absolutely screams "NEXUS!" (and no, it's not a Nexus).
+Today, we've got some actual pictures of the phone itself, which has a front fascia that absolutely screams "NEXUS!"
 Read More

 Does a new mid-range Android on Sprint get your juices flowing?
 Me neither.
 But we're going to tell you about it anyway.
 So, this is a new Sprint mid-range budget phone, and we have no idea who it's made by.
 Take a look at these photos, leaked courtesy of an anonymous tipster: